 Along with the RDBID staff, Judith works with all of Downtown’s stakeholders to make Downtown Regina the place where people want to be and a place that is full of growth and opportunity.

 “I love downtowns.
 Having had the chance to study and explore many downtowns across North America, I can safely say that Downtown Regina is one of my favorites,” Judith says.
 “I’ve met some of the most passionate and energetic business owners I’ve ever known in Downtown Regina which is a crucial ingredient to any successful downtown.”

 Judith was born and raised in Windsor, Ontario but is proud to now call Regina her home.
 She was previously employed with the Vancouver Olympic Organizing Committee where she worked on signage and way finding plans for multiple Olympic venues.
 Prior to that, she was the Executive Director of the Downtown Windsor Business Improvement Association.
 While in this position, Judith worked with both private and public entities to raise the profile of Downtown Windsor.

 Judith holds a degree in Urban and Regional Planning from Ryerson University.
 In her spare time, she enjoys spending time with her family, watching Detroit Red Wings hockey games and completing small home improvement projects.

-Lindsay Des Rochers, Program Coordinator
+Lindsay Des Rochers, Manager of Visitor Services

 “Working downtown gives me the opportunity to meet with all kinds of people.
 There is such a strong sense of community down here that you just don’t see in other parts of the city, and I love being a part of it!”